dendronhq/dendron-site/vault/dendron.topic.publishing.faq.md

 ### Is Publishing Free?

 Yep, publishing is completely free!
-Dendron generates a bunch of html files which you can use github pages or any static site host to publish. you can see some examples [[here|dendron.community.showcase]]
+Dendron generates a bunch of html files which you can use github pages or any static site host to publish. you can see some examples [[here|community.showcase]]